VanxhBitpack/VanxhBitpack/README.md

 Hi 👋 My name is Vanxh
 ======================

-Fullstack Web/Mobile Developer
+Fullstack Developer
 ------------------------------

-Located in India and known as Vanxh, I am a coding enthusiast and developer who specialises in both back-end and front-end development.
-I have over 2 years experience with HTML, CSS, Javascript and have over 1 year experience and extensive knowledge in backend development in Dart, Typescript, JavaScript and Python and in frontend development with Flutter.
+Located in India and known as Vanxh, I am a coding enthusiast and developer.
 I also am the creator and owner of Fishstick bot a multipurpose fortnite discord bot used in over 9.5k discord servers by over a million users.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [vanxh.dev](http://vanxh.dev)